OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Non-rooted devices provide the tester with two benefits:

-- Replicate the same environment of the installed application
+- Replicate an environment that the application is intended to run on
-- Use any device without the need of having it rooted
+- As a tester you don't need to bypass root detection and can use objection to package the app with the Frida Gadget.

-In order to dynamically analyze the application, the tester could rely on [Objection](https://github.com/sensepost/objection) which is powered by Frida.
-This tool works by [patching](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk) the target application with the [frida-gadget](https://www.frida.re/docs/gadget/) library.
-Objection communicates using a Python API with the mobile phone through the installed Gadget application.
+In order to dynamically analyze the application, you can rely on [Objection](https://github.com/sensepost/objection) which is leveraging Frida.
+One way to use objection is to [patch the APK](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk) with the [frida-gadget](https://www.frida.re/docs/gadget/).
+Objection communicates then using a Python API with the mobile phone through the installed Gadget application.

 In order to accomplish this, the following commands can set you up and running: